Back Home Next

 I am opening a bead shop and I would like to use Purebeads as a supplier.

 It is important that you understand that Purebeads is a retail business.
-That means that my prices are at least double (and often more) what you would pay to a wholesaler for the same beads.
+That means that my prices are at least double (and sometimes more) what you would pay to a wholesaler for the same beads.
 Of course, you would have to buy larger quantities from a wholesaler.
 Nonetheless, if you are starting a bead business, I urge you to find some wholesalers to purchase your beads from.

 Where can I get beads for less money?